GameWithPixels/.github/doc/DevelopersGuide.md

 and which will eventually result in an exception being thrown by one of the asynchronous call made to the Pixels package.

+> *Note:*
+>
+> There is no need to pair Pixels dice with the operating system before
+> attempting to connect to them.
+> In fact pairing will fail on most OSes as this is not a supported feature.

 ## User Experience

 In the above section we've seen that communicating with Pixels may sometimes